lydtechconsulting/component-test-framework/README.md

 The Confluent Control Center is a web application that provides a user interface for inspecting the Kafka broker and topics.
 Messages on the topics can be viewed, and if the Confluent Schema Registry is enabled the message schemas can be viewed.
 Full broker and topic configuration is also available.

 JMX metrics can be exported by enabling `kafka.control.center.export.metrics.enabled`.
 This requires the application project to depend on Confluent library dependencies from the Confluent Maven repository.
-The default kafka-clients version must be excluded from other dependencies that bring it in.
+The default `org.apache.kafka:kafka-clients` version must be excluded from other dependencies that bring it in.

 ```
 <repositories>